andyleemitchell/bookkeeping-system/README.md

 - automatic completion of book metadata from their titles
 	- possibly some python webscraping integration?

+ <<testing>> I messed up my github email - test to see if it is fixed

 <!--- Add in compilations/installation options here when makefile is done --->